wsakobe/EF-Calib/README.md

 # Acknowledgement

-The spline module is adapted from [basalt](https://gitlab.com/VladyslavUsenko/basalt-headers).
+The B-spline module is adapted from [basalt](https://gitlab.com/VladyslavUsenko/basalt-headers).
 Thanks for the excellent job!